 Completely changing your body is a difficult task not many succeed at.
 It takes dedication, motivation, and consistency.
 Glow-up culture provides positive motivation through support and visualization.
-It also brings to attention to those who are demotivated that change is possible if you put your mind to it.
-It shifts the mindset from complacent and "I can't change who I am" to "I have the power to create change".
+It also brings to attention those who are demotivated that change is possible if you put your mind to it.
+It shifts the mindset from complacent and “I can’t change who I am” to “I have the power to create change”.
 This is a great mindset to have when striving for your personal goals and can lead to success and discipline outside of the physical glow-up.

 The physical glow-up is focused on results but not the means.
 This opens up a situation in which people are willing to go to unhealthy extremes just so they can glow up to the unattainable standards set out by social media.
 The dark side and the struggles are glossed over providing a false narrative to the entire sentiment- which can be especially dangerous to young individuals.
-There are anorexia starter guides and TikTok on how to lose an unhealthy amount of weight each month and there's no filter.
+There are anorexia starter guides and TikTok on how to lose an unhealthy amount of weight each month and there’s no filter.
 This is misinformation about the dangers of obesity and its undeniable links to a.
-Healthy at every size is a false narrative drummed up by unhealthily people to feel accepted.
+Healthy at every size is a false narrative drummed up by unhealthy people to feel accepted.
 Also, people shame others for being comfortable with the body they love since it does not fit in the model-thin or model-thick archetype.

 The mental glow-up refers to the transformation of a way of thinking.
 This can be done to raise self-confidence and increase personal security.

-Mental health has been discarded for many years and has (and is still) heavily stigmatized.
+Mental health has been discarded for many years and has (and is still) been heavily stigmatized.
 The newfound openness about personal mental struggles helps people feel supported and motivate them to change their ways of thinking.

 Most of the mental health glow-up is focused on being a “bad b*tch that doesn’t take sh*t”- which is great for some but not for all.
 There is no one-size-fits-all when it comes to learning confidence.
 The “loud” confidence is now popular but is not the only type.
 Moving in silence is an art that is lost in this culture because of direct opposition to showing off and bragging.
 This is also an issue with self-diagnosing mental health issues which can be dangerous, confidence and drinking more water isn’t the cure to all mental health issues.

-Most of the mental health glow-up is focused on DIY to get better but this is not possible for everyone.
+Most of the mental health glow-up are focused on DIY to get better but this is not possible for everyone.
 Clinical and medical intervention is needed sometimes and therapy needs to be at the forefront of mental health awareness.
-Primary information on depression, anxiety, self-harm etc should not be coming from TikTok but from the mouths of health care professionals.
-Also, with the growing awareness of mental health issues also came the trivial, deprecating humour.
+Primary information on depression, anxiety, self-harm etc should not be coming from TikTok but from the mouths of healthcare professionals.
+Also, with the growing awareness of mental health issues came the trivial, deprecating humour.
 This may be a way to cope but can also hurt the cause at the end of the day.
-Depression is not quirky and having mental health issues shouldn't be a crutch- unlike what is portrayed on social media.
+Depression is not quirky and having mental health issues shouldn’t be a crutch- unlike what is portrayed on social media.

 The emotional glow-up refers to the transformation of handling and portraying emotions in difficult situations.
 This usually involves stoicism and indifference.